Help tell solution stories to tackle the greatest challenge of our time: climate change

 Stories are the way people make sense of the world.
-And we have reached a moment in history when there are innumerable stories to tell about the climate change, biodiversity loss, and environmental degradation.
+And we have reached a moment in history when there are innumerable stories to tell about climate change, biodiversity loss, and environmental degradation.
+Yet, we need more storytellers.

 To earn this option, you need to fulfill the requirements of a General or Honours degree in addition to successfully completing 4.0 credits from the following course list: